OrMalky/d6-dice-template/README.md

 I set to make this little project since I came across some challanges of simulating a die:

 ### Finding The Die's Value
 Finding the value of a die is not simple.
 The most common solution is to use 6 different colliders, one for each side of the die.
 This is obviously inefficient and inelegant.
 Instead, I use linear algebra.
-Using Unity's built-in `transform.up`, `transform.forward` and `transform.right` we can get the vectors that represent the cube's side's normals in world space.
+Using Unity's built-in `transform.up`, `transform.forward` and `transform.right` we can get the vectors that represent the cube's axes in world space.
+Since two of theese three vectors should be relativly perpendicular to `Vector3.up`, and the third should be relativly parallel to it, we can search for the parallel one by calculating each vector's dot product with `Vector3.up`.
+By comparing the dot products we can find the one closet to either 1 or -1 (while the others will give values closer to 0), this one is the parallel one.
+After finding the correct axe, we just need to know if the side pointing up is the one facing the positive side of this vector on the negative, which we can find simply by checking if our dot product was positiove or negative.
 <details>

 <summary>